-St. Patrick's maintains a small food pantry where emergency food is given monthly to families within the area.
+St. Patrick's & St. Brigid's maintains a food pantry located at 501 Avery Ave, where food is given monthly to families within the area.
 Thanks to the help of monthly contributions by parishioners of food and money, it is possible for us to help those in need on a regular or temporary basis.

 Our Music Ministry consists of an adult choir that is open to everyone willing to share their musical gifts.
 The choir enriches the celebration of the Liturgy.
 Music for weddings and funerals is also a part of this ministry.

 The program is designed to assist parents in planning for their child's baptism.
-Parents are required to attend a baptism preparation class at the rectory or parish center with Father Kevin or Deacon Bob Connelly.
+Parents are required to attend a baptism preparation class at the parish center with Deacon Bob Connelly.
 At this program, parents receive information regarding the preparation that needs to be completed prior to the baptism.
 The program is offered on a as needed basis.

 We are always looking for more people to help serve in these ministries.
 If you are interested in serving, please contact Father Kevin after mass or at the rectory.
 New Eucharistic ministers, lectors, and ushers will be trained and commissioned.

 We want everyone to feel welcomed to our parish community and it starts with hospitality.
 Our greeters are so important as the first ministers people see and talk to when they come to church.
 Greeters are asked to arrive 15 before mass to welcome parishioners, hand out bulletins, and provide a friendly greeting and smile to everyone.

 Altar serving is a very important ministry to our weekend liturgies here at St. Patrick's.
 Children who have made their first communion and older may become altar servers.
 Our sacristan Michael Goodnough offers altar server training several times throughout the year for kids who are interested.